wp-plugins/kraken-image-optimizer/readme.txt

 * To use this plugin, you must obtain a full API key and secret from [https://kraken.io/plans](https://kraken.io/plans "Kraken Image Optimizer").
 The Developer API key/secret will **not** work with this plugin.
 * You can use your Kraken API key and secret on as many sites/blogs as you like.
 We have no per-site license.
 * Works great with WPEngine hosted blogs, including the staging area.
+* Since version 1.0.4, will work with local WordPress installations, site does not need to be published.

 Once you have obtained your credentials, from your Wordpress admin, go to the Settings->Media page.
 The Kraken Wordpress plugin adds a Kraken.io Settings section to the bottom of the page, from where you can enter your API credentials, and select your optimization preferences.
 Once you have done this, click **Save**.
 If everything is in order, it will simply say "settings saved" and give you a reassuring green tick in the **Kraken.io settings** section.
 You can now start optimizing images from within Media Library.
 Any image you upload from now on, through any of the media upload screens will be optimized on-the-fly by Kraken.